yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ycql.md

 #### Reset password for a superuser

-To enable users to reset a password, set the [`ycql_allow_non_authenticated_password_reset`] flag to `true`.
-Note that this flag is false by deafult and can be enabled by diabling authentication setting the `use_cassandra_authentication` to false.
+By default, superusers cannot reset a password, and to enable this feature, use the [`ycql-allow-non-authenticated-password-reset`](./../../reference/configuration/yb-tserver/#ycql-allow-non-authenticated-password-reset) YB-TServer GFlag in conjunction with the [`use_cassandra_authentication`](../../../reference/configuration/yb-tserver/#use-cassandra-authentication) YB-TServer GFlag.

-The following example describes the steps to reset the password for the admin user created in the [Create a superuser](#create-a-superuser) step.
+The following example describes the steps to reset a password for the admin superuser created in the [Create a superuser](#create-a-superuser) step.

 1. Set `use_cassandra_authentication` to `false` and `ycql_allow_non_authenticated_password_reset` to `true` as follows: